-Dyeing with plants is a relaxing and slow craft but at the same time it is more complicated than most people think.
-There’s a lot of (mis)information on the internet about what plants you should use and how to best prepare your fibres.
+Dyeing with plants is a relaxing and slow craft but at the same time, it is more complicated than most people think.
+There’s a lot of (mis)information on the internet about what plants you should use and how to best prepare your fibers.
 It is easy to get lost in the jungle of different recipes and tips, especially when you’re a beginner.
-As a dyer making a living with my plant dyed work, I research a lot and after years of practice I slowly start to make sense of all the pieces of information I came across so far.
+As a dyer making a living with my plant dyed work, I research a lot and after years of practice, I slowly start to make sense of all the pieces of information I came across so far.

-I prepared a simple flow chart to help you avoid mistakes I made when I first started my botanical dyeing journey.
-Of course this directory is just an overview, and there are a lot more personal preferences to consider (environment, health etc.).
-I hope it will give you some initial structure, though, and help you understand the dependencies between different fibers, techniques and dye stuffs.
+I prepared a simple flow chart to help you avoid the mistakes I made when I first started my botanical dyeing journey.
+Of course, this directory is just an overview, and there are a lot more personal preferences to consider (environment, health, etc.).
+I hope it will give you some initial structure, though, and help you understand the dependencies between different fibers, techniques and dyestuffs.
 Start by answering the questions and following the directions, or go to the diagram version at the bottom of this post.

 Please note that this directory only helps you find techniques and plants suitable for your projects but does not describe the whole dyeing process.
-Regardless of the technique you choose, you should always scour (wash) your fibres prior to dyeing for the best colour uptake.
-There are no recipes in this blog post, otherwise it would become a very long read (maybe I will bring out a book one day:).
+Regardless of the technique you choose, you should always scour (wash) your fibers prior to dyeing for the best color uptake.
+There are no recipes in this blog post, otherwise, it would become a very long read (maybe I will bring out a book one day:).
 If you’re interested in reliable literature on the subject, go to my Pinterest board where I save all the books I recommend.

 Q1.
 What purpose are you dyeing for?

 If you are dyeing for business, you want to offer colour fast products.
 Go to Q2.1

 If you are dyeing for personal projects, you can also take it easy.
 Go to Q2.2

 If you are dyeing for healing properties of the plants, skip all the rest and go directly to T7.

 Q2.1 Do you mind using metal mordants?